Attock Fort: History

-The fort was constructed in 1581 on the orders of the Mughal Emperor Akbar.
-Construction was completed in two years after which the fort was used as a key defense line against Afghan invaders.
-The fort was captured in 1758 by Raghunath Rao, Sidhojiraje, Sabaji Shinde Gharge-Desai-Shinde (Deshmukh) and Marathas.
-The fort was captured in 1812 by Sikhs and the British took over the fort later.
+The fort was constructed in 1581 on the orders of the Mughal emperor Akbar.
+Construction was completed in two years after which the fort was used as a key defense line against the Afghan invaders.
+The fort was captured in 1758 by the Marathas under Tukojirao Holkar and Sabaji Shinde Sidhojiraje.
+Ahmad Shah, the Durrani ruler, captured Attock and halted the Maratha advance in the north after the battle of Panipat in 1761.
+It was later conquered from the Afghans by the Sikh Empire under Mokham Chand following the battle of Attock in 1813.
+In the 1830s, the Sikhs strengthened the fort by constructing 'very high and massy bastions' at each gate.
+The British took over the fort in 1849, following the annexation of Punjab.
 After the Partition of India, Pakistan Army took control of the fort.
 It became headquarters of the 7th division of Pakistan Army.
 In 1956, the fort was handed over to the Special Services Group (SSG), a special operations force of the Pak Army.
 Today the fort remains in control of the SSG.